 Engineers at Boeing have taken the position that engine spinner spirals do not reduce bird strikes.
 Boeing’s safety newsletter, Aero, states it is a misconception that airplane colors and jet engine spinner markings help to scare away birds.
-In addition, a representative from engine manufacturer Rolls-Royce stated: “The nose cone (both in terms of strength and angle) is designed to reduced bird impact damage to the engine and reduce ice build-up.
-The spirals are there as a warning to ground crew when taxiing.
-In flight, the spirals could not be seen by birds as the rotation of the engine would be too fast.”
+In addition, a representative from engine manufacturer Rolls-Royce stated: “The nose cone (both in terms of strength and angle) is designed to reduce bird impact damage to the engine and reduce ice build-up.
+The spirals are there as a warning to the ground crew when taxiing.
+In-flight, the spirals could not be seen by birds as the rotation of the engine would be too fast.”

 Are Engine Spinner Spirals Being Done Away?

 Not every jet engine has spinner markings.
 Airplanes are popping up here and there without spirals.
 The Embraer E-Jets (170, 175, 190, 195) have naked spinners.
-A few Boeing 757, 787 Dreamliners and 747-8 aircraft have been spotted without the swirls.
+A few Boeing 757, 787 Dreamliners, and 747-8 aircraft have been spotted without the swirls.
 Manufacturers and operators are questioning the value of the markings.